Anu-Ra-g/Udacity_GenAI/README.md

 1. Exercise 1: Generating one token at a time

     This exercise tells about how **LLM**s tokenize the text data.
 Tokenize means dividing the text data in such a way so that the model can understand.
+Along with that the exercise describes how the model predicts the next couple of words.